stollterri/stollterri/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me, please email me at stollterri47@gmail.com.
 - 😄 Pronouns: She/her/hers
-- ⚡ Fun fact: In the past I was a Cobol Programmer.
+- ⚡ Fun fact: In the past, I was a Cobol Programmer.

 <!---
 stollterri/stollterri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.